Using "clickers" in the classroom

 What system is available at Penn?

-- We have standardized on the ResponseCard NXT system from TurningPoint because it is a good, reliable product.
+- We have standardized on the TurningPoint system from TurningTechnologies because it is a good, reliable product.

 - Although several clicker systems on the market provide very similar functionality, by standardizing on just one, we have built experience and expertise in supporting it.

-- NOTE: TurningPoint offers a product called "ResponseWare", which allows students to respond using a laptop or any web-capable smartphone.
-We pilot tested this, but found that cellphone coverage was spotty (at best) in many classrooms, so we decided not to pursue it.
+- NOTE: TurningTechnologies offers a product called "ResponseWare", which allows students to respond using a laptop or any web-capable smartphone.
+When we pilot tested this, we found that cellphone coverage was spotty (at best) in some classrooms, and not all instructors wanted students to have an excuse to be distracted by a cellphone or laptop during class.
+You may choose either clickers or ResponseWare, or allow students to use either in the same class.

-- The Bookstore will sell (and rent) the TurningPoint ResponseCard NXT clickers in the textbook area, or the students can buy the clickers online
+- The Bookstore will sell (and rent) the TurningPoint ResponseCard QT clickers in the textbook area, or the students can buy the clickers online

 - You should let the Textbook Department at the Bookstore know that you'll be requiring Clickers for your class, so they can put them on the shelf with your textbook.
 You can contact them at email@example.com or 898-4500.